haddocking/haddock3/DEVELOPMENT.md

 **Conda is NOT recommended for development.
 Instead, install and compile Python 3.9 from source.**

-On a **Linux-based system** you can install Python 3.9 with the following commands:
+On a **Linux-based system** you can install Python 3.9 if needed with the following commands:

 ```bash
 wget https://www.python.org/ftp/python/3.9.6/Python-3.9.6.tgz